 The Penn Medicine Emergency Department Observation Unit (EDOU) provides round-the-clock care for patients who require short stays in the hospital after a visit to the emergency department.

 The EDOU’s mission is to improve and expedite care for patients with conditions that require continued emergency management but whose care can often be completed in fewer than 24 hours.

 The EDOU consists of a 17-bed unit next to the Hospital of the University of Pennsylvania Emergency Department (ED), and a 10-bed unit on the second floor of the hospital’s Ravdin Building.

 Common medical diagnoses of patients admitted to the EDOU include but are not limited to:

 - skin infections

-Over one-third of the patients admitted to the EDOU have the chief complaint of acute chest pain and are usually considered low risk for acute coronary syndrome (ACS).
+More than one-third of the patients admitted to the EDOU report acute chest pain and are considered low risk for acute coronary syndrome (ACS).
 They are routinely placed under observation in the EDOU in order to rule out myocardial infarction.

 Emergency Medicine attending physicians cover the unit on a daily basis, rounding on the patients each morning, helping direct the clinical management of the patients, and evaluating new admissions.
-In addition, attending physician consultation is available from the ED staff around-the-clock.
+In addition, attending physician consultation is available from the ED staff around the clock.